Kuma110011/Performance-Comparison-of-Various-BERT-Models-on-Binary-Classification-Tasks/README.md

 XLM: Cross-lingual Language Model
 ALBERT: A Lite BERT with parameter reduction techniques

+We campare it from accuracy, precision, runtime and some other field of performance.
 ## 4. Setup
 To set up the environment for running the code, please follow these steps:
 1. Clone the repository: